Mary-Kate and Ashley Olsen (born June 13, 1986, in Sherman Oaks, California) are twin American actors.

 - Kids Play Matchmaker: A rip-off of The Parent Trap called It Takes Two.

 - Lying Creator: ABC didn't want viewers to know that Michelle was played by twins, so they were credited as Mary Kate Ashley Olsen.
-As they got older, and the differences between them became more obvious, they were credited separately.
+But as the twins got older and the differences between them become more and more obvious, they were credited separately.

 - Making Use of the Twin: When they just played Michelle, they're both used in several dream scenes.
-Another episode has an identical cousin visiting from Greece.
+Another episode has an identical-looking cousin visiting from Greece.

-- Missing Mom: The shows Full House and Two of a Kind as well as the movies It Takes Two and Billboard Dad have the Olsens playing the daughter(s) of a widowed father.
+- Missing Mom: The shows Full House and Two of a Kind as well as the movies It Takes Two and Billboard Dad have the Olsen Twins playing the daughter(s) of a widowed father.

-- Money, Dear Boy: Their mother nearly took them off Full House after the first season, not wanting them to miss out on a normal childhood.
+- Money, Dear Boy: Their mother nearly took them off Full House after the first season, not wanting them to miss out on having a normal childhood.
 When they were offered a higher salary, she allowed them to stay on.

-- Playing Against Type: In the Foolish Sibling, Responsible Sibling dynamic, Ashley is usually the responsible twin to Mary-Kate's foolish twin—but, also as mentioned above, one of the only times this was switched up was in Winning London, as Mary-Kate plays Chloe, the serious and competitive overachiever, while Ashley plays her laidback and fun-loving sister Riley.
+- Playing Against Type: As mentioned above, Ashley usually played the responsible twin to Mary-Kate's foolish twin—but, also as mentioned above, one of the only times this was switched up was in Winning London, as Mary-Kate plays Chloe, the serious and competitive overachiever, while Ashley plays her laidback and fun-loving sister, Riley.

-- Reality Subtext: Their typecasting in their tween years reflected that on Full House Mary Kate would do the more comedic scenes, whereas Ashley handled the more serious ones.
+- Reality Subtext: Their typecasting in their tween years reflected that on Full House—Mary Kate would do the more comedic scenes while Ashley handled the more serious ones.

 - Runaway Bride: Their father in It Takes Two.
 He was marrying the Rich Bitch, so it's okay!
 They also make her suffer through a Humiliation Conga as she leaves the chapel.
 The Rich Bitch had badgered the guy into considerably moving up the wedding because she realized she had genuine competition.